jlablacker/GEOG5991-Portfolio/Index.md

-<h1>In the tradition of software developers everywhere:"Hello World!"</h1>
+<h1>In the tradition of software developers everywhere: "Hello World!"</h1>

 <p>